 The Portal is to be used by parents to indicate that a student is checking in, checking out, or absent.
 The Portal is located on the school website under About and Parents and Students.
 Absences due to doctor's visits, etc. may be reported in the Portal but still require the submission of a note upon return.
-The Portal is only to be used by parents and does not guarantee that an excuse is considered an excused absence.
+The Portal is only to be used by parents and does not guarantee an excused absence.
 All absences are noted as excused or unexcused according to the policy above.